 Although you can certainly select new cabinets, making the change will cost you.
 Spending a thousand dollars here or there on change orders may seem like relatively minor expenses, but if you initiate several change orders, the costs can add up.
 Multiple change orders can also affect the delivery date of your home.
 You’ll be able to move into your new home sooner if you can avoid placing change orders.

 Sticking to your budget is much easier when you understand the factors that can influence the cost of a new home.
 In addition to thoroughly investigating additional costs, it’s also important to discuss your needs and preferences with your builder to ensure that’s it’s possible to get all the features you want in your new home.
 Country Classics’ home advisors can provide all the details you need to calculate your costs and will also offer advice and recommendations that will help you ensure that your new home truly meets your expectations.
-Call today to schedule your visit.
+Contact us today!

 National Association of Home Builders: Cost of Constructing a Home